johndoe775/Medical-chat-bot/README.md

   Data: This folder contains the medical handbook data, which is used by the RAG agent to make its assessments. requirements.txt: This file lists all the necessary dependencies for the project, ensuring that you can easily set up the project in your own environment.

+For using this create a .env files and make appropriate changes.